 Secretary: Christine Birch

 Committee: Peta Godenzi, David Borton, Cleo Silva, Matt Swan, Andrew Swan, Sam Madden

 Faced with the challenge to both expand and promote membership in a Warburton-based business group to new members on the Warburton Highway, the Committee of Warburton & District Chamber of Commerce & Industry determined to relook at the organisation’s purpose, its area of influence and its name.
 Importantly, our unique region needed a collective voice to represent the entire Warburton Valley in discussions related to regional tourism, economic and community development.

 As the most established and successful business group in the region, the Warburton Chamber was well placed to adopt a leadership position and embrace businesses and community groups along the Warburton highway to further establish a collective voice that could promote regional success.
 Warburton Valley CEDA is the result (pronounced seeder).

-Warburton Valley CEDA has quickly gained momentum by establishing partnerships and increasing membership from 75 Chamber members to over 220 CEDA and associate members (as at March 2015).
+Warburton Valley CEDA has quickly gained momentum by establishing partnerships and increasing membership from 75 Chamber members to over 163 CEDA members, individuals and friends of CEDA (as at January 2020).
 Participation by as great a cross section of the community as possible is intended to ensure inclusiveness and consultation.

 Find out more about CEDA

 Please contact, The Secretary, Phil Wallens via email